 The Windsor chair is a timeless classic made to last for generations.
-At Windsor Heritage, Tony Peirce makes both classic and contemporary Windsor chairs, Windsor benches, dining chairs, kitchen counter chairs, tables and other fine furniture by hand using 18th century hand tools and craftsmanship.
+At Windsor Heritage, Tony Peirce makes both classic and contemporary Windsor chairs, Windsor benches, dining chairs, kitchen counter chairs, bar stools, tables and other fine furniture using 18th century tools and craftsmanship.
 I also offer chair making courses in Windsor Heritage's workshop, which is located in Stanbridge East, one of the most beautiful villages in Quebec, Canada.
 All my Windsor chair classes are given on a one-on-one basis, which ensures the student receives full time attention and is guided throughout the learning process.

 Tony Peirce is a chair maker who has been making Windsor Chairs since 2000.
 He believes that comfortable chairs are one of the most important attributes that a home or cottage can offer its owners and guests.
 His passion for chairs and furniture making comes by him honestly.
-His grandfather was a master craftsman who owned a furniture factory during the 1930s and his great-great grandfather made chairs in England.
-Tony is a Chairmaker Instructor listed by Windsor Chair Resources, Canadian Woodworking & Home Improvement and Artisan Canada.
-Tony has been featured in newspaper articles in the National Post, the Montreal Gazette, the Ottawa Citizen and Le Journal St Armand.
-He has also been featured in a Mountain Lake PBS documentary.
+His grandfather was a master craftsman who owned a furniture factory and his great-great grandfather made chairs in England.
+Tony is a chair maker Instructor listed by Windsor Chair Resources, Canadian Woodworking & Home Improvement and Artisan Canada.
+He has been featured in newspaper articles in the National Post, the Montreal Gazette, the Ottawa Citizen and Le Journal St Armand as well as a Mountain Lake PBS documentary.

 Articles and documentary

 Have you ever thought of making a chair?
 Windsor Heritage offers a 5 day chair making course where you can make your own Windsor Chair.